 In 2008 Create Change Foundation began its journey.
 It was more difficult than I expected, especially trying to build a local team that was not going to approach development in the same way.
 It was only when we had educated and supported girls to the point where they could actually take part in leading the organization that the vision for Create Change Foundation started to truly become a reality.

 In 2014 we decided to do the same thing with fundraising- turn it into an opportunity for girls and young women who wanted to create positive change.
-We designed programs that teach girls and young women about confidence, marketing, leadership, and social change, and offer them in exchange for an opportunity to lead the fundraising work we do for our work Ghana.
-Once again our work proved the powerful outcome of investing in girls who want to change the world, who are now our primary source of fundraising.
+We designed programs that teach youth about confidence, marketing, leadership, and social change, and offered them in exchange to lead fundraising to enable our programs in Ghana.
+Once again our work proved the powerful outcome of investing in youth who want to change the world, who are now our primary source of fundraising.

 Today, I am proud when I look back and see how far we've come, the work we have done to be truly inclusive, how we have continuously worked to improve our programs and their outcomes, and most importantly the fact that our work is not only about empowering girls to create change, but that the work is led by girls we have supported.
 The change that is created when you not only educate a girl, but show her that she can be powerful force in changing the world around her, is immeasurable, because she will in turn affect the lives of so many others.
 The reach Create Change has is so much bigger than the actual girls we work with.
 It is their families.
 It is their communities.
 It is all of us.